 “That business model is so unique.
 That’s what sets them apart.”

-Check out the video below for Kim’s take on how Crimson Cup has supported his success.
+Watch the video below for Kim’s take on how Crimson Cup has supported his success.

 Mark Hayes and Debbie Rote-Hayes opened Elizabeth Perk Coffee & Ice Cream in 2015 at 2975 W. Jefferson Ave. in Trenton, Michigan.